Ucross Foundation: Residency, gallery, and outreach

 The Foundation provides living accommodations, studio space, uninterrupted time in the High Plains landscape to competitively selected individuals, for two to six weeks.
 Up to ten individuals are in residence at any one time.
 The Foundation has four writing studios, four visual arts studios, and two composing studios and the Lauren Anderson Dance Studio, named for the first Black principal dancer for a major ballet company, in the Koehler Performing Arts Center.
 Approximately 115 individuals are supported annually.

 Artists in residence live in their studios, the historic Ucross School House or the Clearmont Train Depot, which have been renovated to include four bedrooms each, with a dining area, living area, and main kitchen in the School House.
 Ucross has hosted over 2,600 artists-in-residence from across the United States and the world.

 The Foundation participates in a number of long-term collaborations with other arts organizations, including the Sundance Institute Theatre Program, the Herb Alpert Award in the Arts (administered by CalArts and supported by the Herb Alpert Foundation), and the PEN/Hemingway Award for Debut Novel.
 Ucross also collaborates with the Alley Theatre, the Pew Fellowships in the Arts, The Ford Family Foundation Fellowship for Oregon Artists, the Whiting Foundation, the Ford Family Foundation, UCLA’s Center for the Art of Performance, Yale University, the Shepherd School of Music at Rice University, Cave Canem, and the Berklee Institute of Jazz and Gender Justice.

 The renovated Ucross Art Gallery, located in the historic Big Red Barn, operates year-round at no cost to the public and typically features exhibitions by Ucross Fellows.
 The Foundation was named a recipient of the Wyoming Governor’s Arts Award for Excellence in the Arts in 2005.

 Fellows

 Notable Ucross Fellows include Annie Proulx, Terry Tempest Williams, Elizabeth Gilbert, Theaster Gates, Anthony Hernandez, and Tayari Jones.
 National Book Award winners Susan Choi, Sigrid Nunez, and Sarah M. Broom have been residents, as have Academy Award and Tony winners Benj Pasek and Justin Paul, Emmy Award winner Billy Porter, recent Pulitzer Prize winners Michael R. Jackson and Colson Whitehead, and three-term United States Poet Laureate Joy Harjo.
-Others include Ron Carlson, Lan Samantha Chang, Du Yun, Joshua Ferris, Robert L. Freedman, Steve Giovinco, Perry Glasser, Francisco Goldman, Ricky Ian Gordon, Adam Guettel, Jessica Hagedorn, Porochista Khakpour, Michael Harrison, Emily Jacir, Stephen Jimenez, Ha Jin, Jeffe Kennedy, Byron Kim, Verlyn Klinkenborg, Tania Leon, Jason Moran, Bill Morrison, Ann Patchett, Sarah Ruhl, Mark So, Andrew Solomon, Manil Suri, Jean Valentine, Paula Vogel, Doug Wright, Charles Wuorinen, and Liz Young.
+Others include Ron Carlson, Lan Samantha Chang, Du Yun, Joshua Ferris, Robert L. Freedman, Steve Giovinco, Perry Glasser, Francisco Goldman, Ricky Ian Gordon, Adam Guettel, Jessica Hagedorn, Porochista Khakpour, Michael Harrison, Emily Jacir, Stephen Jimenez, Ha Jin, Jeffe Kennedy, Byron Kim, Verlyn Klinkenborg, Tania Leon, Jason Moran, Bill Morrison, Ann Patchett, Sarah Ruhl, Mark So, Andrew Solomon, Manil Suri, Jean Valentine, Paula Vogel, Doug Wright, Charles Wuorinen, Liat Yossifor, and Liz Young.